 Field Guides travel and the novel coronavirus (COVID-19)

-At Field Guides, we are continuously monitoring news and developments regarding COVID-19 and its effects and impacts on travel especially.
-At the bottom of this page, we provide links to some of the sources we use to guide us in our decisions, both in the company and in our personal lives.
+Since the pandemic began, at Field Guides we’ve been continuously monitoring news and developments regarding COVID-19 and its effects and impacts on travel especially.
+Below you’ll find information on upcoming travel, as well as links to some of the sources we use to guide us in our decisions, both in the company and in our personal lives.

-Our office staff has been working tirelessly to reschedule tours for later in the year or for 2021 as we work through our spring schedule, and we will continue to do this on a rolling basis as we assess the latest information available.
-We have been heartened by our participants’ outpouring of support.
-From all of us at Field Guides, we want to thank you for your kind words and for the remarkable patience you’ve shown us during this time, the most challenging of our 35 years in business.
-We are maintaining a clear perspective and a spirit of optimism as we work through this.
+From all of us at Field Guides, we want to thank you for your kind words and for the remarkable patience you’ve shown us during this past year of pandemic, the most challenging of our now 37 years in business.
 We love traveling with you, and many of you who have traveled with us repeatedly over the years are deeply woven into our close-knit community, with many first-time travelers joining those ranks every year.
 Our fantastic group of clients, working with our wonderful team in the office and our amazing guides in the field, is integrated into our lives as it is in few other businesses.
+We look forward to seeing you in person again as soon as possible!

 Stay focused, stay engaged, and most of all, stay healthy!